philwinder/git/content/workshop3/index.md

+---
-# Workshop 3 - Working with the repository
+title: Workshop 3 - Working with the repository
+---

 **Answers to the goals are hidden as HTML comments.**